TeskaLabs/asab/doc/tutorial/web/chapter2.rst

 Create microservice with REST API
 =================================

-With this tutorial, you can create a basic ASAB microservice application providing a REST HTTP API.
+With this tutorial, you will create a basic ASAB microservice that provides a REST HTTP API.
-Your CRUD microservice will implement Create, Read, Update and Delete functionality.
+This microservice will implement Create, Read, Update and Delete functionality, in another words CRUD.
-MongoDB will be used as an example database.
+MongoDB will be used as the database.

 Prerequisites